hvag/blog/mean.md

 ### Body-Parser

 Express is not great for handling the {body} of a POST request.
 For this functionality, we will use the [body-parser](https://www.npmjs.com/package/body-parser) library - Node.js body parsing middleware.
+This will add a .body property to the incoming request.

+Body-Parser was previously included with Express but is now a separate library.

+**run 'npm install --save body-parser**

 ...